feedjira/feedjira-benchmarks/README.md

 This command will output three files:

 * fetch/results.txt - the raw numbers from the benchmark
-* fetch/results.csv - the numbers converted to CSV to produce the chart
+* fetch/results.csv - the totals from the raw numbers in CSV
 * fetch/fetch-benchmark.png - that CSV converted to chart form